-Arkansas Arrest Records
+Arkansas Arrest Search

 In Arkansas, law enforcement reports generated after an individual is apprehended and taken into custody by the police are called arrest records.
 Each Arkansas arrest record reveals an arrestee's identity and details about the incident leading up to an arrest.
 Such records are preserved by the agencies responsible for the arrests.

 Ordinarily, arrest records serve as indisputable proof that someone was suspected or accused of committing a criminal offense.
-Hence, these documents are often necessary for criminal prosecution and considered public information.
+Hence, these documents are often necessary for criminal prosecution and are considered public information.

-Even though an arrest record is not technically the same as an Arkansas criminal record, its existence and the fact that it is a public record can affect the quality of one's life, possibly limiting their access to suitable housing, jobs, and more.
+Even though an arrest record is not technically the same as an Arkansas criminal record, its existence and the fact that it is a public record can affect the quality of one's life, possibly limiting access to suitable housing, jobs, and more.
 As such, because sometimes an individual can be arrested wrongfully or freed from their charges, Arkansas law permits the sealing of arrest records as a form of relief to acquitted or innocent parties.

 Arkansas Arrest Statistics